-While we would recommend staying in Christ Church, some other accomodation recommendations, with indicative daily rates for a single person, are:
+While we recommended staying in Christ Church, some other accomodation recommendations, with indicative daily rates for a single person, were:

-Hotels are often expensive in Oxford so it is recommended you check online with Expedia, Booking.com, Trivago etc to get a good deal.
+Hotels are often expensive in Oxford so it was recommended you check online with Expedia, Booking.com, Trivago etc to get a good deal.

 Christ Church is located on St Aldgate's in the centre of Oxford and is convenient for all public transport links.

 We thank SIAM for funding our invited speaker Paul Barton and providing support for the attendance of

 We thank the SIAM - United Kingdom and Republic of Ireland Section for funding a prize for the Best Student Presentation which was award to Lisa Kusch of TU Kaiserslautern for her oral presentation Semi-automatic transition from simulation to one-shot optimization with equality constraints.